fatiando/community/GOVERNANCE.md

 * Reviewing contributions to the software in the form of pull requests, issues, and discussions.
 * Maintaining the health and viability of the software.
+* Leading discussions about the software goals, scope, design, and future directions.
 * Managing the release of new versions of the software.
 * Delegating responsibility for development and review to other Project Contributors.
-* Recruiting and mentoring new Maintainers and Contributors
+* Recruiting and mentoring new Developers and Maintainers.

 Package Maintainers are appointed by existing Package Maintainers for the particular software upon consultation with the Steering Council.